drduh/macOS-Security-and-Privacy-Guide/README.md

 If you want to use **torrents**, use [Transmission](https://www.transmissionbt.com/download/) which is free and open source (note: like all software, even open source projects, [malware may still find its way in](http://researchcenter.paloaltonetworks.com/2016/03/new-os-x-ransomware-keranger-infected-transmission-bittorrent-client-installer/)).
 You may also wish to use a block list to avoid peering with known bad hosts - see [Which is the best blocklist for Transmission](https://giuliomac.wordpress.com/2014/02/19/best-blocklist-for-transmission/) and [johntyree/3331662](https://gist.github.com/johntyree/3331662).

 Manage default file handlers with [duti](http://duti.org/), which can be installed with `brew install duti`.
 One reason to manage extensions is to prevent auto-mounting of remote filesystems in Finder (see [Protecting Yourself From Sparklegate](https://www.taoeffect.com/blog/2016/02/apologies-sky-kinda-falling-protecting-yourself-from-sparklegate/)).
-Here are several recommended handlers to manage:
+Here are several recommended file handlers to manage:

 ```console
 $ duti -s com.apple.Safari afp